 - Refer back if the Directorate deems it is unable to assist

 Dentists in difficulty includes dentists who are currently being investigated by the GDC or NHS England (or its agents) where the investigating organisation has recommended that the dentist meets with the Directorate.
 If you have been advised to contact the Directorate by the GDC, NHS England, your Protection Society or similar body, the Postgraduate Dental Dean will require a formal written request from the referring body with details of the reason for the referral before arranging to meet with you.

 The Directorate can provide an initial meeting with the Postgraduate Dental Dean or his deputy (normally the Workforce Education Support Advisor) who will assess your learning needs and give you guidance on your requirements and, if necessary, offer further assistance through one of the Dental Tutors.
-Normally, the Directorate does not make a charge for the initial meeting and one further meeting to identify your learning needs and to assist you in the production of an educational development plan.
+Normally, the Directorate does not make a charge for the initial meeting to identify your learning needs and to assist you in the production of an educational development plan.
 The Directorate will also provide a report to the referring organisation on your progress with the plan, when requested.

 Whilst the Directorate can assist you in planning your remediation package, all other costs, including those associated with any training, are your responsibility.

 Please email for any further clarification or an application from and fee structure for support.